Colleges by Location

 Campus Life

 It is not all about learning and grades at Mississippi University for Women: campus life is a crucial component of your educational experience.
-Find out some info about students' life at Mississippi University for Women.
+Check out some details about social life at Mississippi University for Women.

 Student Organizations

 There is a drama club you can join if acting is something that interests you.
-For students interested in media and communication, Mississippi University for Women publishes its own newspaper and has its own radio station.
+For individuals with an interest in media and communication, Mississippi University for Women publishes its own newspaper and has its own radio station.

 Student Services

-At Mississippi University for Women, there are many amenities that make life on campus comfortable and safe.
+At Mississippi University for Women, there are many amenities that make life on campus pleasant and safe.

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
+The dormitory entrances are electronically operated.
+There is a round-the-clock security patrol.
 The late-night transport/escort service is available.

-All in all, campus life at Mississippi University for Women is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Mississippi University for Women is rich and vibrant and provides everything most students need.

 Career Services